Painting, History and Meaning (Book)

 Sites of Time

-Craig Staff is Reader in Fine Art, The University of Northampton, UK.
-His previous books include Retroactivity and Contemporary Art, Bloomsbury, 2017; Monochrome: Darkness and Light in Contemporary Art, I.B.Tauris, 2015; After Modernist Painting: The History of a Contemporary Practice, I.B.Tauris, 2013; Modernist Painting and Materiality, McFarland, 2011 and Painting Apart From Itself, Twelve Bells Press, 2004 as well as numerous articles.
+Craig Staff is Reader in Fine Art at the University of Northampton, UK.
+His previous books include Retroactivity and Contemporary Art, Bloomsbury, 2018; Monochrome: Darkness and Light in Contemporary Art, I.B.Tauris, 2015; After Modernist Painting: The History of a Contemporary Practice, I.B.Tauris, 2013 and Modernist Painting and Materiality, McFarland, 2011 as well as numerous articles

 More Memory and More Future